-Mole Valley Farmers benefits from our ethernet wide area network (WAN) as the main technology used to deploy a resilient and scalable network to link their 50+ geographically-spread sites and to integrate their new ERP solution.
+Mole Valley Farmers benefits from our software defined wide area network (SD-WAN) as the main technology used to deploy a resilient and scalable network to link their 50+ geographically-spread sites and to integrate their ERP solution.

 Mole Valley required full resilience to prevent any loss of service.
 Security and 24/7 availability remained central to their needs as connectivity is paramount for efficient stock control, production and distribution.

 Meanwhile, Mole Valley’s IT department benefits from enhanced provisioning with a dedicated mailbox direct to our staff for instant order confirmation and fast track carrier orders.
-A senior project manager oversees all installations on a daily basis.
+A senior project manager oversees all installations daily.
 They also benefit from a management web portal to monitor network uptime, bandwidth utilisation, traffic flow and any configuration change history.

 It also simplifies the deployment and monitoring of employee web usage policy, providing Mole Valley with the tools to monitor and manage employee web use.
-Head office web access also has the ability to failover between the two HQ locations if required.
+Head office web access also can failover between the two HQ locations if required.